End-to-End Sequential Sampling and Reconstruction for MRI: Experimental Results

-\paragraph{2D Point Sampling} \reffig{2d_visual} shows sample reconstructions obtained with an 8$\times$ and 16$\times$ acceleration ratio for multiple approaches.
-In each approach, the reconstruction network has been trained jointly with the specified sampling policy.
-See the supplementary material for the implementation details of these baseline methods.
-Using the same number of $\kappa$-space samples, our 1-step and 4-step sequential methods are able to recover structure that was lost in the baseline Random, Spectrum~\cite{spectrum}, and LOUPE~\cite{bahadir2019learning} methods. \reftab{2d_main} summarizes the quantitative comparison between methods for $4\times$, $8\times$, and $16\times$ acceleration.
-Our 4-step sequential framework achieves the best reconstruction performance across different acceleration ratios for 2D point sampling.
-Additionally, a paired $t$-test between our method and the previous state-of-the-art pre-designed sampling approach, LOUPE~\cite{bahadir2019learning}, indicates a statistically significant difference in performance, with a $p$-value less than $10^{-160}$ for all acceleration ratios.
+\reftab{2d_main} includes the quantitative comparisons between our method and other baselines for $4\times$, $8\times$, and $16\times$ accelerations.
+We consider the following baselines: (1) Random~\citep{gamper2008compressed}: randomly select points from a uniform distribution, (2) Spectrum~\citep{spectrum}: select points with the largest $\kappa$-space magnitude over the training set, (3) LOUPE~\citep{bahadir2019learning}: select points prior to acquisition using a distribution learned via co-design.
+In each baseline, the reconstruction network has been trained with the specified sampling policy.
+Please refer to \refapp{baseline} for the implementation details of these baseline methods.
+Our 4-step sequential model achieves the best reconstruction performance across different acceleration ratios.
+A paired $t$-test between our method and the previous state-of-the-art pre-designed sampling approach, LOUPE~\citep{bahadir2019learning}, indicates a statistically significant difference in performance, with a $p$-value less than $10^{-160}$ for all acceleration ratios.
+By inspecting \reffig{loupe_seq}, one can see that our 4-step model outperforms LOUPE for all acceleration ratios, with an improvement comparable to 25\% of the benefit of doubling the number of $\kappa$-space measurements from 8x to 4x.